birchill/10ten-ja-reader/CONTRIBUTING.md

 When changesets are merged to `main`, the
 [Changesets workflow](https://github.com/birchill/10ten-ja-reader/actions/workflows/changesets.yml)
 creates or updates a release PR.
 That PR contains the computed version bump, the generated changelog, synced manifest/Xcode marketing versions, and a preview comment showing both the GitHub release notes and the store-submission notes.

 Merge the release PR when you are ready to release.
-The [Release workflow](https://github.com/birchill/10ten-ja-reader/actions/workflows/release.yml) then builds the release assets, tags the commit, and creates a draft GitHub release that you need to publish before anything gets uploaded.
+The [Release workflow](https://github.com/birchill/10ten-ja-reader/actions/workflows/release.yml) then updates the dictionary snapshot, builds the release assets from that updated commit, tags it, and creates a draft GitHub release that you need to publish before anything gets uploaded.

 If you need to test the versioning process locally, use a temporary branch and
 run: